-The Indian power sector is undergoing change and reforms are underway to reduce losses, improve quality and reliability of power supply at an affordable cost.
-More than one hundred utilities in India, both in private and public sector, are using our products and solutions to achieve this objective.
+The Indian power sector is undergoing change and reforms are underway to reduce losses, improve the quality and reliability of power supply at an affordable cost.
+More than one hundred utilities in India, both in the private and public sectors, are using our products and solutions to achieve this objective.

 We are a preferred vendor to most of them because of our approach in doing business and the support that we provide.
 All this is a reflection of our philosophy of working together with our customers.

 India implemented availability based tariff (ABT) in the early nineties to improve grid stability.
 The first ABT meter was designed by Secure Meters.
 Today, a majority of the grid meters in India are ours.

 We continue to look ahead to the future and can help utilities, private and public, improve their revenue realisation.
 Our energy management systems help large industries, housing complexes and commercial complexes save substantial amounts of energy, and reduce carbon emissions.
 Distribution transformer metering systems, meter data acquisitions systems, and other innovative solutions are helping to improve distribution system management.